Cookie consent management tool by TermsFeed Self-guided Sea Kayaking in St Anna Archipelago in Sweden | Nature Travels

 Arrival

-Meet at the kayak centre for information and equipment.
-You will be advised on a suitable location to paddle to for first overnight depending on wind/weather conditions and time availble.
-Closest suitable point approx. 30 mins' paddle from the kayak centre.
-Plan start time accordingly to allow ample time to reach the island in daylight, especially if travelling towards the end of the season when daylight hours are shorter.
+The closest suitable camping spot is approx. 30 mins' paddle from the kayak centre.
+Plan start time accordingly to allow ample time to reach your overnight spot in daylight, especially if travelling towards the end of the season when daylight hours are shorter.

-You will begin your experience from the kayak camp.
-The route to Harstena is around 8km (extensions optional) and takes you through a network of islands with many possibilities to stop.
+The route to Harstena is minimum around 8km from the mainland (approx. 4 hours' continuous paddling) and takes you through a network of islands with many possibilities to stop.
 Explore the sandy beach of Sandö and the lovely lagoon of Långholmen before paddling out towards Gubbökupa, a fine spot for lunch 30m above the water and with a 360 degree view of the surrounding archipelago.
 Continue via Klubben and on to the island of Harstena, where your cabin accommodation is located.
-On Harstena you will check in to your cabin.

 Kayaking to/from Harstena requires crossing some areas of open water and is recommended only if you have previous experience of kayaking and are comfortable paddling independently in a marine environment.